mikecm1/empyr.com/_pages/advertiser.md

     on our exclusive publisher network.
   icon: "/img/one.svg"
 - heading: Amplify your revenue
-  description: Our cost per revenue (CPR) model generates a guaranteed ROAS.
+  description: Our cost per revenue (CPR™) model generates a guaranteed ROAS.
 The impressions
     and clicks?
 100% free.
   icon: "/img/two.svg"
 - description: Measure what truly matters.
-Track online impressions all the way to in-store sales with real-time offline analytics.
+Track online ads all the way to in-store sales with real-time offline analytics.
   heading: Real-time offline attribution
   icon: "/img/three.svg"